-Teamspeak is a reliable platform for voice chat, but it lacks some user-friendliness when it comes to their conversation and social aspect.
+Teamspeak is a reliable platform for voice chat, but it lacks some user-friendliness when it comes to conversation and social aspects.
 You can’t add friends on Teamspeak, and you won’t be able to see which people are in which channel without connecting to the channel.
 Another feature that Teamspeak lacks from Discord is that you won’t be able to see which game people are playing, but mostly there are separate channels for different games.
 It’s merely a very basic platform with high performance within voice chat.

 Discord wins when it comes to chatting, but if you’re only in it for the voice chat, I recommend trying out Teamspeak 3 as in my opinion, it is a more reliable service with less lag.